 If you received SSP, this will be taken into account before any compensation settlement is awarded.

 Am I entitled to claim accident at work compensation?

 If your employer did not take appropriate steps to prevent an injury or illness you suffered because of a forklift accident, you may be entitled to compensation for:

 - Future losses such as if you have to stop work completely

 - Psychological or emotional distress

 Will my employer’s future be affected?

-Usually an accident at work claim due to fault of the employer is covered by this policy and, for the most part, the insurer will foot the bill for any compensation settlement.
+Usually, an accident at work claim due to the fault of the employer is covered by this policy and, for the most part, the insurer will foot the bill for any compensation settlement not your employer.